base/mcm-go/cmd/mcmctl/README.md

 **Features:**

 - Generates a complete signers update workflow in a single proposal:
+  0. **ClearSigners** (optional): Clears existing signers if `--clear-signers` flag is set
   1. **InitSigners**: Initializes signer storage with total count
   2. **AppendSigners**: Adds all signers in chunks (max 10 per instruction)
   3. **FinalizeSigners**: Finalizes the signer list
   4. **SetConfig**: Configures signer groups, quorums, and parent relationships
+- Automatically sorts signers in strictly increasing order (warns if reordering occurs)
 - Automatically derives the MCM authority PDA
 - Creates a complete proposal file ready for signing and execution
 - Read-only operation (only requires `--rpc-url` and `--mcm-program-id`, no wallet needed)

 **Parameters:**

-- `--new-signers`: Comma-separated list of 20-byte hex addresses (with 0x prefix)
+- `--new-signers`: Comma-separated list of 20-byte hex addresses (with 0x prefix).
+Automatically sorted in strictly increasing order.
 - `--signer-groups`: Group index for each signer (e.g., "0,0,1,1" for 4 signers in 2 groups)
 - `--group-quorums`: Quorum threshold for each group (e.g., "2,3" for 2 groups)
 - `--group-parents`: Parent group index for each group (e.g., "0,0" for 2 root groups)
 - `--clear-root`: Optional flag to clear existing Merkle root (invalidates pending operations)
+- `--clear-signers`: Optional flag to clear existing signers before updating (adds ClearSigners instruction at the beginning)

 **Example:**